oZelloX/QA-portfolio-/projects/api_shop/test_cases/delete_a_product.md

 ---

 **Notes:**
-- The request deletes product with ID = 7.
 - fakestoreapi returns a static response even for DELETE requests.
 - The field `rating` is present in the actual response but not documented.
 - The expected result was based on a preliminary GET request to `/products/7` to reflect the actual stored data.